This post will walk you through specific steps to build an AiMesh setup and offer tips on how to optimize and maintain one.

 AiMesh firmware update

-- Avoid the initial major release: This is the first firmware version of a model where the 3xx number change, such as from 384 to 386 or from 386 to 388, etc.
+- Avoid the initial major release(*): This is the first firmware version of a model where the 3xx number changes, such as from 384 to 386 or from 386 to 388.
+Generally, the latest minor update of the previous major firmware release is always the most stable.

-(*) As shown below, in a particular firmware version, such as 188.8.131.52.386_47629, the 3xx number in the middle denotes an Asus’s home-grown major release — the following number (often includes five digits) indicates a minor update.
+(*) How to read an Asus router's firmware: As shown in the screenshot below, in a particular official firmware version, such as 22.214.171.124.386_47629, the 3xx number in the middle denotes Asus's home-grown major release.
+The following number -- often includes five digits, such as 47629 in the screenshot -- indicates a minor update.

-The part before that (184.108.40.206) is the Linux kernel version that will also change though much less frequently.
-It’s even more significant and should also be taken into consideration.
+The part before that -- 126.96.36.199 in the screenshot -- is the Linux kernel version that will also change, albeit much less frequently.
+It's even more significant and should also be taken into consideration.

-On the one hand, moving between major releases might break your AiMesh.
-On the other, new hardware comes with a specific initial version out of the box — you have no option to downgrade it — and some old models won’t get the latest release.
-So depending on the combo, your luck will vary.
+On the one hand, moving between major releases might break your AiMesh setup or even your standalone router.
+On the other, new hardware comes with a specific initial version out of the box -- you have no option to downgrade it -- and some old models won't get the latest release.
+So depending on the mesh combo, your luck will vary.

-As a rule, it’s best to wait for a few minor updates of a major release before upgrading.
-Depending on the combo, you might need to rebuild the system from scratch or reset and re-add a satellite node if you change the major firmware version (in one or all hardware units involved.)
+As a rule, in a mesh system, it's best to wait for a few minor updates of a major release before upgrading.
+Depending on the hardware combo, you might need to rebuild the system from scratch or reset and re-add a satellite node if you change the major firmware version (in one or all hardware units involved.)

 To return to a previous firmware version, download the desired version and upload it to the router via the button that follows "Manual firmware update:" in the screenshot above.
 For detailed steps, check out this post on Merlin firmware.